sccn/sccn.github.io/others/Compiled_EEGLAB.md

 rmdir(fullfile(FieldTrip_folder,'external','signal'), 's');
 ```

+3. Optional: Edit the eeglab.m file and add new plugins to the compiled version of EEGLAB (line 900).

+3. Open the "eeglab.prj" file in the Matlab editor.
+Check the path for plugins.
+If a new version is available, rename the version in the eeglab.prj file.

 3. Open the Application compiler (Matlab tab "Apps" and button
-"Application compiler")

-3. Open the "eeglab.prj" file.
+"Application compiler") and open the "eeglab.prj" file.

-4. Check the path for plugins.
-If a new version is available, rename the
-version in the eeglab.prj file.
 DO NOT RESAVE THE PROJECT IN THE APPLICATION COMPILER AS IT TENDS TO MESS UP PATHS FOR CROSS PLATFORM COMPILATION.

+4. On the command line, type "setenv('MCC_USE_DEPFUN','1')".
+There will still be class errors when checking dependencies, but the EEGLAB will compile anyway.

 4. Press "Package" and wait (usually 30 minutes or so)